direnv/direnv/man/direnv.toml.1.md

 ## `bash_path`

-This allows to hard-code the position of bash.
+This allows one to hard-code the position of bash.
 It maybe be useful to set this to avoid having direnv to fail when PATH is being mutated.

 COPYRIGHT
 ---------